The Ultimate Guide to Credit Cards

 Additional Disclosure: The information related to this card has been collected by CardRates.com and has not been reviewed or provided by the issuer of this product.

-The U.S. Bank Visa® Platinum Card offers 0% intro APR promotions for balance transfers and purchases.
+The U.S. Bank Shield™ Visa® Card offers 0% intro APR promotions for balance transfers and purchases.
 The balance transfer deal applies only to transactions you submit within 60 days of account opening.

-The card’s low transaction fee for balance transfers doesn’t increase when the promotion ends.
-From time to time, the bank may offer you one of its fixed payment programs, including Extend Pay® Plans and Extend Pay® Loans, which allow you to pay off balances in fixed monthly payments over time.
+The card’s low transaction fee for balance transfers remains the same even after the promotional period ends.
+Occasionally, the bank might offer you one of its fixed payment programs, such as Extend Pay® Plans and Extend Pay® Loans, which let you pay off balances with fixed monthly payments over time.

 Best Balance Transfers For 650+ Credit Score